-11 The subsidiaries for consolidation for the purposes of the clustering limit are the same as that for compliance with Part 7 as the AI has been notified of under Rule 6.
+18 The subsidiaries for solo-consolidation or consolidation for the purposes of the clustering limit are the same as those for compliance with Part 7 as the Al has been notified of under Rule 6.

-12 See Rule 48 for the exemptions available.
+19 See Rule 48 for the exemptions available.